Frequently Asked Questions

 All tournament and club sparring in ITF Taekwon-Do is touch contact only, and there are penalties for anyone who hits too hard.
 We know how nervous students can be sparring for the first time, everyone in Taekwon-Do has been there.
 Conditioning and drills are practiced often to prepare students for sparring and provide them with the "building blocks" for a full sparring match.
 For all sparring sessions it is compulsory for students to wear a mouthguard and other safety gear (eg. hand and foot pads) for protection and safety.
 Our instructors are qualified umpires and are experienced in controlling the level of contact used during sparring.

-Gradings are not compulsary, however are required before a student can progress to the next rank.
-"Pre-gradings" are held before the actual grading date for the instructors to assess if the student is ready to grade.
+Gradings are not compulsory, however they are required before a student can progress to the next rank.
+Students are free to move at their own pace, and doing Taekwon-Do is about learning and continuous self improvement rather than "ticking the box" of getting the next rank.
+"Pre-gradings" are held before the actual grading date for the instructors to assess whether students are ready to grade.
 Pre-gradings are a good chance for students to get feedback from instructors and to ask questions.

 5. I am not flexible at all is that going to stop me?

-Everyone has different levels of flexibility, and you will find with the techniques are performed to your ability.
+Everyone has different levels of flexibility, and you will find techniques can be performed to your own ability.
 Over time you will find your flexibility will improve.

 6. Am I too old to start Taekwon-Do?

 We have had students who have started in their 50's and have made it to senior ranks.
 The best thing to do is to come along and watch a class (or even join in!) so you know what to expect and know that you can take things at your own pace.
+Our grading syllabus makes allowance for older students to adapt techniques - for example over 50's are not required to jump.
 The most important thing is that you feel good about the training and that you make progress on a physical and mental level.

 7. I am not very fit, will that be a problem?